 To give away any more would be spoiling the fun and I suggest you don’t look up a synopsis or even google-image search it.
 The excitement of the film is in not knowing what's going to happen and the film’s ending is a powerful depiction of what it is to be a Scientist, asking every one of us the same question: how far would you go for knowledge?

 4. 2001: A Space Odyssey (dir.
 Stanley Kubrick/author Arthur C. Clarke)

-Arthur C. Clarke studied Physics and Mathematics at UCL, so it’s no surprise the Science in 2001 holds up extremely well.
-It was one of the first major Hollywood films to address the fact that space is silent, that there is a time delay between Earth and spaceships, and it rather famously creates artificial gravity in its ships by spinning them, throwing the passengers toward the walls as if toward the floor.
-It’s also quite prophetic, predicting the existence of space stations, the internet, video conferencing, voice-recognition computers and the basics of A.I.
+Arthur C. Clarke studied Physics and Mathematics at UCL, so it’s no surprise the Science in 2001 holds up well.
+It was one of the first major Hollywood films to address the fact that space is silent, that there is a time delay between Earth and spaceships, and it rather famously creates artificial gravity in ships by spinning them, throwing the passengers toward the walls as if toward the floor.
+It’s also quite prophetic, predicting the existence of space stations, the internet, video conferencing, voice-recognition and the whisperings of A.I.

-It’s an ambitious film, fusing philosophy with Science and is easily one of the largest-scale films in history (I can only think of a handful of other films which rival it for scope).
+It’s an ambitious film, fusing philosophy with Science and easily one of the largest-scale films in history (I can only think of a handful of other films which rival it for scope).
 It’s a film about humanity and our place in the cosmos.
 It’s inscrutable, eminently re-watchable and filled with clever Science.